-^{1.9}The methodological introduction course will be assessed by an end of course essay of up to 4,000 words.
-Two copies of the essay must be submitted The essay must be uploaded to the Assignments section of the Economic and Social History WebLearn site by noon on Friday of Week 10 of Michaelmas Term of the candidate's first year to the Chair of Examiners for the M.Sc. in Economic and Social History, c/o Examination Schools, High Street, Oxford OX1 4BG.
-A quantitative methods course is assessed by an assignment to be completed over the Christmas Vacation; two typewritten copies of the completed assignment must be submitted uploaded to the Assignments section of the Economic and Social History WebLearn site by noon on Monday of second week of Hilary Term-to the Chair of Examiners for the M.Sc. in Economic and Social History at the above address.
-Essays should be accompanied by a declaration that they are the candidate's own work.
-In addition, convenors of qualifying courses will confirm in writing to the Chair of Examiners not later than Friday of eighth week of Hilary Term the candidates' satisfactory participation in their classes, including the completion of any assignments for the weekly sessions.
+1.10 The methodological introduction course will be assessed by an end of course essay of up to 4,000 words.
+Two copies of the The essay must be submitted uploaded to the Assignments section of the Economic and Social History WebLearn site by noon on Friday of the candidate's first year to the Chair of Examiners for the M.Phil. in Economic and Social History, c/o Examination Schools, High Street, Oxford OX1 4BG.
+A quantitative methods course is assessed by an assignment to be completed over the Christmas Vacation; two typewritten copies of the completed assignment must be submitted uploaded to the Assignments section of the Economic and Social History WebLearn site by noon on Monday of second week of Hilary Term of the candidate's first year to the Chair of Examiners for the M.Phil. in Economic and Social History at the above address.
+Each submission will require the candidate to make a declaration indicating that it is their own work.
+In addition, convenors of qualifying courses will confirm in writing to the chair of examiners not later than Friday of eighth week of Hilary Term the candidates' satisfactory participation in their classes, including the completion of any assignments for the weekly sessions.
 Any approved alternative qualifying course will be assessed within the format and timetable of the paper's parent course.
 No candidate who has failed the qualifying test of two courses will be permitted to supplicate for the degree.
 Candidates who fail a qualifying course once will be permitted to take it again, not later than one year after the initial attempt.